analyticalnahid/Movies-Recommender-System/README.md

 # Movies Recommender System

-A movies recommender system using nlp based techniques called Word Embedding.
-It will calculate distance the most similar movies based on Cosine similarity.
+A movie recommender system using nlp-based techniques called Word Embedding.
+It will calculate the distance between the most similar movies based on Cosine similarity.
-You can use others distance measurement techniques like Euclidean Distance or Manhattan Distance.
-You can also try out Document Embedding insted of Word Embedding.
+You can use other distance measurement techniques like Euclidean Distance or Manhattan Distance.
+You can also try out Document Embedding instead of Word Embedding.

 <img src="">